ropensci/dynamite/README.md

 - Support for regular time-invariant effects, group-level random effects, and time-varying effects modeled via Bayesian P-splines.
-- Joint modeling of multiple measurements per individual (multiple channels) based directly on the assumed data generating process.
+- Joint modeling of multiple measurements per individual (multiple channels) based directly on the assumed data-generating process.
   Individual channels can be univariate or multivariate.
 - Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Ordered, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.
-- Allows evaluating realistic long-term counterfactual predictions which take into account the dynamic structure of the model by efficient posterior predictive distribution simulation.
+- Allows evaluating realistic long-term counterfactual predictions that take into account the dynamic structure of the model by efficient posterior predictive distribution simulation.
 - Transparent quantification of parameter and predictive uncertainty due